Scifabric/pybossa/doc/customizing.rst

 Enabling Server Sent Events
 ===========================

-Since PyBossa v1.1.0, PyBossa supports Server Sent Events (SSE) in some views.
-This feature is really powerfull, however it brings some issues with it: it need to run PyBossa in asynchronous mode.
+Since PYBOSSA v1.1.0, PYBOSSA supports Server Sent Events (SSE) in some views.
+This feature is really powerfull, however it brings some issues with it: it need to run PYBOSSA in asynchronous mode.

-As this is not a necessity, by default PyBossa has this feature disabled.
-PyBossa uses SSE to notify users about specific actions (i.e. the result of a webhook in real time).
+As this is not a necessity, by default PYBOSSA has this feature disabled.
+PYBOSSA uses SSE to notify users about specific actions (i.e. the result of a webhook in real time).

 If you want to enable it, you will have to add to your settings_local.py::